The bizarre Trump-fueled backlash to healthy school lunches

 King’s school lunch bill stalled in Congress, but the right-wing zeal for reversing Obama’s agenda stayed on a slow boil.
 Then, in 2016, a man obsessed with taco bowls and Big Macs claimed the presidency.
 Just before Donald Trump took office, the far-right House Freedom Caucus released a hit list of more than 300 rules and regulations that urgently needed to be revoked or examined in his first 100 days.
 First on the list: the Obama lunch reforms.

 In May 2017, Agriculture Secretary Sonny Perdue appeared at an elementary school in Virginia, vowing to “Make School Meals Great Again.”
-Echoing Freedom Caucus talking points, Perdue announced that “if kids aren’t eating the food, and it’s ending up in the trash, they aren’t getting any nutrition,” and that procuring whole grain foods like pasta was imposing “problematic” costs on cafeteria.
+Echoing Freedom Caucus talking points, Perdue announced that “if kids aren’t eating the food, and it’s ending up in the trash, they aren’t getting any nutrition.”
 He also asserted that procuring whole grain foods like pasta was imposing “problematic” costs on cafeterias.
 For good measure, he added that “I wouldn’t be as big as I am today without chocolate milk.”

 For all the bluster, Perdue’s new rules, put into law in February 2019, represented a fairly modest rollback.
 The Obama guidelines stipulated that starches like pasta and buns must contain at least 50 percent whole grains and that chocolate milk could contain no fat.
 Perdue cut the grain requirement in half and allowed flavored 1 percent milk.
 He weakened a mandate to cut salt levels, but he left calorie limits and requirements for more fruit and vegetables intact.